As teenagers grow to young adulthood, who are their role models? Who do they emulate? Why?

 Mitchell, A. M., Jones, B. G. and Krumboltz, J. D. (1979), Social Learning and Career Decision Making, Carroll Press, Cranston, RI.

-Published: January 14, 2014Tags: character strengths, failure, happiness, initiative, internal rewards, learning, mentoring, moral development, parenting, positive values, positive youth development, problem solving, role models
+Published: November 14, 2020Tags: character strengths, failure, internal rewards, learning, mentoring, positive values, positive youth development, role models